ocaml/odoc/CONTRIBUTING.md

 ```
 You can then open `_coverage/index.html` and see the coverage of the code you’d like your new test to reach.

-- Write new tests.
+- Write new tests
-- Check coverage again.
+- Check coverage again

 ### CI Tests

-`odoc` is tested by [ocaml-ci](https://ci.ocamllabs.io/) and by GitHub workflows.
+`odoc` is tested by [OCaml-CI](https://ci.ocamllabs.io/) and by GitHub workflows.
 One of these also does a coverage build, so we have up-to-date coverage stats on [Coveralls](https://coveralls.io/github/ocaml/odoc).

-The tests cover Esy and Opam builds on Windows, macOS, and Linux.
+The tests cover esy and opam builds on Windows, macOS, and Linux.
 The Linux tests cover all supported versions of OCaml.
 We strive to retain compatibility back as far as we can (currently 4.02) which is important for supporting [ocaml.org/docs](https://ocaml.org/docs/).

 ## API Reference

 ### Loading

-The [odoc.loader](https://ocaml.github.io/odoc/odoc_loader/index.html) library is responsible for converting from the OCaml [`Typedtree`](https://ocaml.github.io/odoc/deps/stdlib/Typedtree/index.html) representations to the [internal representation](https://ocaml.github.io/odoc/odoc_model/Odoc_model/Lang/index.html).
+The [`odoc.loader`](https://ocaml.github.io/odoc/odoc_loader/index.html) library is responsible for converting from the OCaml [`Typedtree`](https://ocaml.github.io/odoc/deps/stdlib/Typedtree/index.html) representations to the [internal representation](https://ocaml.github.io/odoc/odoc_model/Odoc_model/Lang/index.html).

 ### Model

-The [odoc.model](https://ocaml.github.io/odoc/odoc_model/index.html) library contains definitions of the internal types used to represent OCaml interfaces.
+The [`odoc.model`](https://ocaml.github.io/odoc/odoc_model/index.html) library contains definitions of the internal types used to represent OCaml interfaces.

 ### Resolution and Expansion

-Resolution of Paths, Fragments and References, and Expansion of Modules and Module Types are handled by the [odoc.xref2](https://ocaml.github.io/odoc/odoc_xref2/index.html) library.
+Resolution of Paths, Fragments and References, and Expansion of Modules and Module Types are handled by the [`odoc.xref2`](https://ocaml.github.io/odoc/odoc_xref2/index.html) library.

 ### Intermediate Representation and Renderers

-The generic documentation intermediate format is defined in the [odoc.document](https://ocaml.github.io/odoc/odoc_document/index.html) library.
+The generic documentation intermediate format is defined in the [`odoc.document`](https://ocaml.github.io/odoc/odoc_document/index.html) library.

-The three current renderers are implemented within the following libraries: [odoc.html](https://ocaml.github.io/odoc/odoc_html/index.html), [odoc.latex](https://ocaml.github.io/odoc/odoc_latex/index.html), and [odoc.manpage](https://ocaml.github.io/odoc/odoc_manpage/index.html).
+The three current renderers are implemented within the following libraries: [`odoc.html`](https://ocaml.github.io/odoc/odoc_html/index.html), [`odoc.latex`](https://ocaml.github.io/odoc/odoc_latex/index.html), and [`odoc.manpage`](https://ocaml.github.io/odoc/odoc_manpage/index.html).

 ### CLI and Driver

-The CLI for odoc and various helper functions for driving the process are contained in the [odoc.odoc](https://ocaml.github.io/odoc/odoc_odoc/index.html) library.
+The CLI for `odoc` and various helper functions for driving the process are contained in the [`odoc.odoc`](https://ocaml.github.io/odoc/odoc_odoc/index.html) library.

 ### Test and Internal Libraries

-There are a couple of libraries used internally for testing - [odoc.xref_test](https://ocaml.github.io/odoc/odoc_xref_test/index.html) and [odoc.model_desc](https://ocaml.github.io/odoc/odoc_model_desc/index.html).
+There are a couple of libraries used internally for testing - [`odoc.xref_test`](https://ocaml.github.io/odoc/odoc_xref_test/index.html) and [`odoc.model_desc`](https://ocaml.github.io/odoc/odoc_model_desc/index.html).

 ## Dependency Libraries